blackturtle71/painaway-portf/readme.md

 - doc_respond/ - POST, available only for Doctor group.
 You send {'patient_id': \<int:user.id>, 'action':\<'accept' or 'reject'>}.
 Accept or reject the linking proccess (note that the link exists anyway, but based on its status the doc can see patient's data)
 - list_links/ - GET, anyone can send requests here. returns the list of active links (here you can actually get ids of patients for doc_respond/)
 - bodyparts/ - GET will send you all the BodyPart objects in the db (must be 44), you need it to extract pks
-- stats/ - GET will send a list of BodyStats the user has; POST will allow creating a stat, just send{"body_part": 25, "pain_type": "stabbing", "intensity": 3, "description": "fell on my scissors"} (first three fields are required, "description" is not), body_part is a pk from one of the BodyPart objects, pain_type must be one of these - ['burning', 'stabbing', 'cutting', 'throbbing'], intensity must be in range of 0 to 10 ; PATCH will allow to alter the stat (specified by pk, so you must send {"stat_pk":\<int:pk>, \<what to alter>}; DELETE will delete the stat by pk {"stat_pk": \<int:pk>}.
+- stats/ - GET will send a list of BodyStats the user has; POST will allow creating a stat, just send{"body_part": 25, "pain_type": "stabbing", "intensity": 3, "tookPrescription":True, "description": "fell on my scissors} (first four fields are required, "description" is not; tookPrescription is False by default), body_part is a pk from one of the BodyPart objects, pain_type must be one of these - ['burning', 'stabbing', 'cutting', 'throbbing'], intensity must be in range of 0 to 10 ; PATCH will allow to alter the stat (specified by pk, so you must send {"stat_pk":\<int:pk>, \<what to alter>}; DELETE will delete the stat by pk {"stat_pk": \<int:pk>}.
 DOCTOR ONLY FEATURE: if you send GET to stats/?patient_id=\<int: user.id> the doc will see the stats of the specified patient
 - prescription/?link_id=\<int:link.id> - GET, Patient and Doctor can send.
 You just pass the id of the link into query parameters and voila, you get the list of available prescriptions; POST, only Doctor can send data, you send the data like so {"link": link_id, "prescription": 'Anti-stubby', 'details': 'some details'} and a new prescription will be created (works only if the link.status == 'accepted'), and yes, you send link_id in both query parameters and json
 - prescription/?prescription_id=\<int:prescription.id> - PATCH, only Doctor can send data, you can alter 'prescription' and 'details' fields; DELETE, only Doctor can send data, just send the id in query parameters and the presription will be deleted
 - diagnosis/?link_id=\<int:link.id> - same as prescription/?link_id=\<int:link.id>, just swap word 'prescription' with 'diagnosis'
 - diagnosis/?diagnosis_id=\<int:diagnosis.id> - same as prescription/?prescription_id=\<int:prescription.id>, just swap word 'prescription' with 'diagnosis'
+- notifications/ - GET will send all the notificaations of the current user (sorted by time of creation, descending); PATCH, send {"notification_id": \<int:notification.id>} to mark this notification as read; DELETE, send {"notification_id": \<int:notification.id>} to delete the notification

+Example of notification:\
+{\
+    "id": 1,\
+    "owner": {\
+        "id": 2,\
+        "username": "newuser",\
+        "email": "AFstADA9@example.com",\
+        "first_name": "Mike",\
+        "father_name": "Sarkesian",\
+        "last_name": "Wazowski",\
+        "sex": "M",\
+        "date_of_birth": "2022-01-01",\
+        "groups": ["Doctor"]
+    },\
+    "message": "Новый запрос на прикрепление от Sarah Connor", #messages are hardcoded, you can't change them\
+    "is_read": false,\
+    "created_at": "2025-07-21T15:07:05.470890Z"\
+}

+- notifications/unread-count/ - that's a dangerous one.
+GET will send you the number of unread notifictions for the current user.
+Howeeeever, we'd better setup some caching or we might clog up the db.
+And here's the thing, I'm not deploying the site, so I don't know what they'd like me to do with the caching, so, I'll skip it for now.

 # TODO Backend:
 - ~~Add relations (and restrictions) between Patient and Doctor groups~~
 - Add timeout (with autodeletion) for rejected links?
 - Deal with notifications
+    - ~~Create notification model~~
+    - ~~Create notification view~~
+    - Add notification creation during:
+        - link request
+        - new body stat from patient
+        - new prescription from doc
+        - new diagnosis from doc
+    - Create autotests